hovermind/reactaz/doc-md/react-for-novice.md

 ReactDOM.render(<MyComponent name="Hassan" />, document.getElementById('content'));
 ```

-Using my component in other component:
+Using class component in other component:
 ```jsx
 import React, { Component } from 'react';
 import MyComponent from './MyComponent';